tai1nguyen/order-java/README.md

 # Order-Java
 A simple **Spring Boot** CRUD application for ordering coffee beans.
 A personal project to help with learning **Spring** technologies, **Hibernate**, and **SQL**.

+## Prerequisites
+- This service uses:
+    1. Java 15
+    2. Gradle 6.7.1

+**NOTE:** If you do not have either, it is recommended, but not required, that you use [SDKMAN](https://sdkman.io/) to install and manage both development kits.

 ## Todo
 - [X] create initial application
     - [X] create database